Researchers have studied abciximab in three-phase III clinical trials: EPIC, EPILOG, and CAPTURE. Abciximab is no longer manufactured.

 Enhancing Healthcare Team Outcomes

 Abciximab enjoys extensive use in interventional cardiology for the treatment of unstable angina and as an adjunct therapy following percutaneous coronary intervention.
 The drug is only available intravenously.
 Healthcare workers, including nurses, pharmacists, and clinicians, should be aware that one of the most common complications of abciximab is bleeding and work together as a team to identify this complication early.
-Patients who receive this agent require monitoring for bleeding at the IV access site and the groin.
+Patients who receive this agent require monitoring for bleeding especially at the IV access site.
 It is also critical to review patient history for any recent bleeding disorders, especially gastrointestinal bleeds.